 It might seem a bit too much.
 But trust me you’ll be surprised how often guests miss information or forget where to find it.

 I used to get messages all the time on the day of check-in.
-“Hi can you send me the address?.”
+“Hi, can you send me the address?.”
 Even though I display this info prominently in my welcome message.
-The reality is that guests often times don’t consume the information until it they need it.
+The reality is that guests oftentimes don’t consume the information until they need it.

 Your communications have zero effect if the guest doesn’t digest the information.

-In order to increase the chance of the information being absorbed, you should offer your communications in easily digestible form.
-Here’s a few tips.
+In order to increase the chance of the information being absorbed, you should offer your communications in an easily digestible form.
+Here are a few tips.

 At a minimum, I contact them according to this flow:

 This is probably more frequent than most hosts.
 I prefer to err on the side of more communication than the guest would find ideal than on the side of less communication.
-Reason is that even if the guest doesn’t require the communications, I think they still appreciate the fact that I’m taking the effort to touch base with them.
+The reason is that even if the guest doesn’t require the communications, I think they still appreciate the fact that I’m taking the effort to touch base with them.
 It creates an image of a host who cares.
-Erring on the other side could come across as someone who doesn’t care or doesn’t bother to make the effort.
+Erring, on the other side, could come across as someone who doesn’t care or doesn’t bother to make an effort.